cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 In this appendix, we provide a comprehensive reference detailing all the traits in the standard library compatible with the `derive` attribute.

 These traits listed here are the only ones defined by the core library that can be implemented on your types using `derive`.
-Other traits defined in the standard library don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.
+Other traits defined in the standard library don’t have sensible default behavior, so it’s up to you to implement them in a way that makes sense for what you’re trying to accomplish.

 ## Debug for Programmer Output